Areas of Practice and Services

 We provide assessments for participants that want to access Specialist Disability Accommodation (SDA) funding in the NDIS.
 The assessment process addresses all criteria required to be presented in a participant’s Housing Plan to test their eligibility for SDA.

-The NDIS relies on the advice and professional judgement of allied health practitioners to determine whether NDIS participants receive funding for treatment and for Specialist Disability Accommodation (SDA), and the type and level of this funding.
+The NDIS relies on the advice and clinical opinion of allied health practitioners to determine whether NDIS participants receive funding for Specialist Disability Accommodation (SDA), and the type and level of this funding.

 Access OT Services can provide comprehensive functional capacity assessments that look into the participants goals so that we can focus on the support needed to achieve those goals.
 We work with Support Coordinators to ensure your Housing Plan is completed correctly and addresses all criteria for the NDIS, and addressing the SDA Rules 2020.